BirkhoffLee/docker-paper/README.md

 # docker-paper
-Our Docker image for running a PaperSpigot instance.
+My Docker image for running a PaperSpigot instance.

 **This repository is no longer being updated; I'm moving this to a private repository.
 I didn't delete this repository because I hope it can help someone else.**